fuma0317/Unit-3/TELOS.md

 ## TELOS for my project ##
 **Technical**
 I'm sure that it is possible to make the system to store the database of each musics and the system to log in because we already learned how to create a login system in a class.
-And I think it would be easier to make database system with LIST.
+And I think it would be easier to make database system with Object-Oriented Programming(OOP)

 **Economic**
 It is totally fine.
 Python is provided for completely free.